Goldinteractive/gold-features/packages/page-transition/docs/base.md

 category: PageTransition
 ---

+> Important Notice: This feature must be rewritten before using in a new project. **You must not use this feature**.
+Why?
+Because barba is no longer maintained and does not fix outstanding bugs.
+Potential replacement: [swup](https://github.com/gmrchk/swup).

 Note that one feature instance can use multiple different transitions.
 Implement `getTransition` to define your custom transition selection behavior.

 In order to implement your own Transition have a look at the example Fade Transition.
 You must **extend the Base Transition** because it handles the destroy event for the old container.